-1. Thread the faceplate (Fig. 3 - 1) onto the end of the headstock spindle and hand tighten.
+1. Thread the faceplate (Fig. C - 1) onto the end of the headstock quill and hand tighten.

-2. Place the wrench (Fig. 3 - 2) over the flats on the faceplate.
+2. Place the wrench (Fig. C - 2) over the flats on the faceplate.

-NOTE: Since the headstock spindle is belt driven, it will turn freely if not held stationary while the faceplate is being tightened or loosened.
+Note: Since the headstock quill is belt driven, it will turn freely if not held stationary while the faceplate is being tightened or loosened.

-3. Insert the tip of the knockout rod (Fig. 3 - 3) into one of the slots in the side of the headstock spindle.
+3. Insert the tip of the knockout rod (Fig. C - 3) into one of the slots in the side of the headstock quill.